-The New Hampshire Bridge Association holds its State Championship and Open Pairs tournament every June at the most central location available.
+The New Hampshire Bridge Association holds its annual State Championship and Open Pairs tournament at the most central location available.
 It's a truly unique event with a superb meal between sessions Saturday and a banquet with a cash bar Sunday.
 Everyone who comes has a great time!

-The results from the New Hampshire State Championship and Open Pairs will be posted right here on the NHBA website as always.
-They will also be available on the ACBL website's Club Results section.
-Simply select New Hampshire as the State and the City.
+The results from the New Hampshire State Championship and Open Pairs are posted right here on the NHBA website, uploaded to Pianola, and posted on the ACBL website's Club Results section.
+On the ACBL page, select New Hampshire as the State and the City.

 Ed Gould, in Vo.16/No.3 of the New England Bridge Conference Bulletin (July 1970) claims that the American Auction Bridge League was formed out of the American Whist League at a meeting in Hanover NH in 1927.
 This was pretty fast work considering modern contract bridge was only invented in 1925 by Vanderbilt.
 Modern bridge must truly have swept the country quickly.
 Ed goes on to say that the American Auction Bridge League merged with the United States Bridge Association in 1937 to form the ACBL (American Contract Bridge League).